Potato salad: History and varieties

 Potato salad is found in several countries in Europe.

-The German Kartoffelsalat is one of the most famous that spread largely throughout Europe, North America, and later Asia.
-American potato salad most likely originated from recipes brought to the U.S. by way of German and other European immigrants during the nineteenth century.
+The oldest known recipe comes from the work Nova Typis Navigatio of 1621 by the Austrian abbot of the Seitenstetten Abbey, Caspar Plautz.
+The potato salad spread largely throughout Europe, North America, and later Asia.
+American potato salad most likely originated from recipes brought to the U.S. by way of European immigrants during the nineteenth century.

 Potato salad is generally served cold or at room temperature.
 Ingredients often include mayonnaise or a comparable substitute (such as yogurt or sour cream), herbs, and raw vegetables (such as onion and celery, dill).
-South German-style potato salad is served warm or at room temperature and is made with a vinaigrette (rather than a creamy mayonnaise-based dressing), and typically includes bacon.
+Austrian and south German-style potato salad is served warm or at room temperature and is made with a vinaigrette.
 North German potato salad is served cold or at room temperature.
 It is typically made with mayonnaise, hard-boiled egg and sweet or sour pickles.
 The American-style potato salad is likely to have originated from this version.
 Asian-style potato salad is similar to American-style potato salad, but has a sweeter and eggier flavor.

 British potato salad is served chilled.
 It is usually made with mayonnaise, Dijon mustard, onions, spring onions, and chives.
 Spices such as allspice and turmeric are sometimes included.